Konamiman/OPC/OPC.md

 **Command parameter:** One of:

+* Bits 0-2: one of:
-* 1 to 15: The number of bytes to be written.
+  * 1 to 7: The number of bytes to write.
-* Zero: Indicates that the number of bytes to be written will be specified as part of the command data.
+  * Zero: Indicates that the number of bytes to write will be specified as part of the command data.
+* Bit 3: Address lock flag.
+If set, all the data will be written to the same memory address.

 **Command data:**

-* Two bytes with the first memory address that will be written, followed by...
+* Two bytes with the first (or only) memory address that will be written, followed by...
-* Two bytes with the number of bytes to be written, **only if the command parameter is zero**; followed by...
+* Two bytes with the number of bytes to be written, **only if bits 0-2 of the command parameter is zero**; followed by...
 * The bytes to be written.

 **Response data:**